Blog » Astro-Music Composition (Chart to Music) 1

 The most dominant (most often occurring) tone is the tonal center of the chart.

-CREATING YOUR SCALE / TEMPERAMENT
+CREATING YOUR OWN TEMPERAMENT

 To create your scale / temperament you need to look at the position of the planets.
 In what Zodiac sign section of the chart we find them?
 And how do you ‘convert’ position to tone frequency?